tekert/goetw/README.md

 The properties are not parsed here, but you can parse them using the Get* methods.

-- EventCallback -> [4] This is where the events/s depends on the json parser but on my benchmarks here we just fall to the 300 000 events/s range, this just outputs `Event` structs will all the parsed data plus metadata, This us usually used to do light work, maybe file tracking or analizing events, just like other microsoft tools outputs the decoded events but here you have that data in go.
+- EventCallback -> [4] This is where the events/s depends on the json parser but on my benchmarks here we just fall to the 300 000 events/s range, this just outputs `Event` structs will all the parsed data plus metadata, This us usually used to do light work, maybe file tracking or analizing strings from events, metadata etc, just like other microsoft tools outputs the decoded events but in go.

-`ProcessEvents()` is just a wrapper for the Default EventCallback [4] that automatically handles events in a queue using channels and releases memory allocated for each event on return, you can do that using the EventCallback.
-This was made just to make it really easy to consume events without worring about anything.
+`ProcessEvents()` is just a wrapper for the Default EventCallback [4] that automatically handles events in a queue using batched channels and releases memory allocated for each event on return, you can do that using the EventCallback.
+This was made just to make it really easy to consume events without worring about releasing.

 ## Why made this